-Moss stitch, along with its cousin the seed stitch, is a classic textured knitting stitch.
-It's made by alternating knits and purls every stitch and changing their location after two rows.
+The moss stitch is a classic textured knitting stitch made by alternating knits and purls every stitch and changing their location after two rows.
 This stitch produces an almost shifted ribbing or tiny basketweave patterned fabric.

 Since there is a balance of knit and purl stitches, the moss stitch does not curl.
 It is also reversible, making it great for scarves, blankets, and other projects where you commonly see both sides of the fabric.